phyglos/phyglos/README.rst

 The phyglos Catalog is a BANDIT catalog that contains the necessary "bundles of functionality" to create and raise a new phySystem.

-t also contains other bundles to add more functionality to the system in order to raise the X Window System and the Xfce Destop Environment as well as other common applications like Emacs, Git, Atom, Firefox, etc.
+It also contains other bundles to add more functionality to the system in order to raise the X Window System and the Xfce Destop Environment as well as other common applications like Emacs, Git, Atom, Firefox, etc.